CDC publishes paper on NFL's efforts to play 2020 season - WTMJ

 The paper references what the league did in terms of limiting the spread of COVID-19 among its 32 teams.
 The study says elements can be applicable beyond the NFL to limit the spread of the virus, including “to settings such as long-term care facilities, schools, and high-density environments.”

+“We were able to show that you can play a team sport while minimizing risk to the participants,” said Dr. Allen Sills, the league’s chief medical officer.
+“It does require everyone to do their part every day.
+It also requires some modifications of certain activities, for example, the virtual meetings that we describe in the paper and how that was an important part of risk mitigation.
+But I think those are a number of key themes that are pointed out in this work.”

-The NFL was able to complete its regular season and the playoffs on time with only the Super Bowl remaining.
+The NFL had to shuffle the schedule a few times and some teams had more issues with the virus than others, but only the Super Bowl remains to be played.
 The defending champion Kansas City Chiefs and the Tampa Bay Buccaneers will play for the title on Feb.
 7 in Tampa, Fla.
 A limited crowd of about 22,000 fans will be allowed at the game.

+Sills said every fan at Raymond James Stadium will be given a KN95 mask to wear during the game.

 The NFL found that transmission of the virus occurred in less than 15 minutes of cumulative interaction between individuals, the timeframe initially used in the CDC’s definition of “close contact.”